Catherine, Colorado

-Catherine is a census-designated place (CDP) in and governed by Garfield County, Colorado, United States.
-The CDP is a part of the Glenwood Springs, CO Micropolitan Statistical Area.
-The population of the Catherine CDP was 228 at the United States Census 2010.
-The Glenwood Springs post office (Zip Code 81602) serves the area.
+Catherine is an unincorporated community and a census-designated place (CDP) located in southeastern Garfield County, Colorado, United States.
+The CDP is a part of the Rifle, CO Micropolitan Statistical Area.
+The population of the Catherine CDP was 235 at the United States Census 2020.

+History

+The Catherin, Colorado, [sic] post office operated from October 18, 1892, until February 15, 1902.
+The Carbondale post office (ZIP Code 81623) serves the area.

 Geography

 The CDP is located in the southeast corner of Garfield County, in the valley of the Roaring Fork River.
 Colorado State Highway 82 forms the northern edge of the CDP; it leads northwest 16 mi to Glenwood Springs, the Garfield County seat, and southeast 24 mi to Aspen.
 Catherine is bordered to the west by Mulford and to the east by El Jebel in Eagle County.
 The town of Carbondale is 5 mi to the west.

 The Catherine CDP has an area of 2.223 km2, all land.